Spiking neurons as predictive controllers of linear systems: Materials and methods

 To control the system, we set a target state which holds one value to be reached for each dimension of the system.
 To quantify the distance from this target, we define a loss as the norm of the difference between the target and the predicted state:

-where $\mathbf{z} \in \mathbb{R}^K$ is the target state, and is a parameter that scales the cost for each spike.
+where $\mathbf{z} \in \mathbb{R}^K$ is the target state, is a parameter that scales the cost for each spike, $\Gamma(\int_{t}^{t+ \delta t} \mathbf s(t) \dd{t})$ counts the spikes within a short time window (in practice within a simulation timestep), $\mathbf s$ are the spike trains, $\alpha$ is a parameter that scales the cost for the neuron's activity, and $\mathbf r$ are the neurons' filtered spike traces.
 In the most general case, we can scale the part of this loss that describes the distance to the target.
 We introduce the matrix $\mathbf{C}$, which represents a cost on the dimensions of the system.
 This allows us to introduce a penalty on the values of the system's dimensions, which will weigh on the input to the controller.
+The loss then becomes: